 Everyone prepares for bed in their own way and if that is what relaxes you, then do it!
 Just make sure the blue light filter is on to stop your brain from staying awake.
 Studies have shown that blue light can prevent the brain from shutting off, making it harder to fall asleep.

-Don’t eat late
+Don’t Eat late

 Make sure you eat a nutritious meal a few hours before you go to bed and give it time to settle.
-Eating too late can cause sleep disturbances as the body digests the food.
+Eating too late can cause sleep disturbance as the body digests the food.

 Relax